Transistor radio: Raytheon 8-TP-1

 In February 1955, the second transistor radio, the 8-TP-1, was introduced by Raytheon.
-It was a larger portable transistor radio, including an expansive four-inch speaker and four additional transistors (the TR-1 used only four).
-As a result, the sound quality was much better than the TR-1.
-An additional benefit of the 8-TP-1 was its efficient battery consumption.
-In July 1955, the first positive review of a transistor radio appeared in the Consumer Reports that said, "The transistors in this set have not been used in an effort to build the smallest radio on the market, and good performance has not been sacrificed."
+It was larger than the TR-1, including a four-inch speaker and eight transistors, four more than the TR-1, so the sound quality was much better.
+An additional benefit of the 8-TP-1 was its efficient battery consumption; the 8-TP-1 cost 1/6 cent per hour to operate, while the TR-1 cost 40 times as much.
+While the Raytheon radio cost $30 more than the RCA 6-BX-63 tube radio, the latter used $38 of batteries over the same time that the 8-TP-1 used 60 cents.
+In July 1955 the first positive review of a transistor radio appeared in the Consumer Reports.
+Noting the 8-TP-1's high sound quality and very low battery cost, the magazine stated that "The transistors in this set have not been used in an effort to build the smallest radio on the market, and good performance has not been sacrificed".

-Following the success of the 8-TP-1, Zenith, RCA, DeWald, Westinghouse, and Crosley began flooding the market with additional transistor radio models.
+Following the success of the 8-TP-1, Zenith, RCA, DeWald, Westinghouse, and Crosley produced many additional transistor radio models.
+The TR-1 remained the only shirt pocket-sized radio; rivals made "coat-pocket radios" that Consumer Reports also reviewed as not performing well.